javiergusart/conducting-a-cybersecurity-audit/README.md

-# Identifying Security Gaps and Compliance Issues in a Mock Audit
+# Identifying Security Gaps and Compliance Issues in Cybersecurity Audits

 ## Table of Contents
 1. [Introduction](#introduction)